- After your test go straight home if you have symptoms.

 After the test

-After you’ve been tested you need to go straight home and wait for your results.
+After you’ve been tested, if you have any symptoms, you need to go straight home and wait for your results.

-Do not go to work or go out shopping, stay at home.
+If you have symptoms, do not go to work or go out shopping.

 Your doctor or the clinic where you were tested will contact you by phone or SMS to tell you your results, regardless if it is positive or negative.